ThalesGroup/gojira/README.md

 ## What is GoJira ?

-GoJira is a Go tool designed to enhance and expedite the use of Jira, a popular management software.
+GoJira is a Go tool designed to streamline and enhance the use of Jira, a popular project management software.
 This version of GoJira focuses on enabling Definition of Done (DoD) injection.

 ## How to install GoJira ?